hackerhouse-opensource/Artillery/README.md

 to obtain persistence on a host.
 Artillery utilizes elevated COM object to write to System32 and an auto-elevated process to execute as administrator, it can then be combined with a FAX DLL injection for explorer.exe for persistence on a host.
-This UAC bypass and persistence has been tested on Windows 7 and Windows Vista.
+This UAC bypass and persistence has been tested on Windows 7.

 ##  License